-- 14. Refer to Table 2.1.
-Mutually advantageous trade will occur between the United States and the United Kingdom so long as one ton of steel trades for: - a.
-At least 1 television, but no more than 2 televisions - b.
+14. Refer to Table 2.1.
+Mutually advantageous trade will occur between the United States and the United Kingdom so long as one ton of steel trades for:

+- b.
 At least 2 televisions, but no more than 3 televisions - c.
 At least 3 televisions, but no more than 4 televisions - d.
-At least 4 televisions, but no more than 5 televisions
+At least 4 televisions, but no more than 5 televisions a.
+1 ton of steel trades for 2 televisions